|Nutrition Facts (per serving)|

 Cook the Puddings

-Place a pea-sized piece of lard, dripping or a tsp vegetable oil into your chosen Yorkshire pudding tin, or a 4 x 2"/5cm hole tin or 12-hole muffin tin and heat in the oven until the fat is smoking.
-Give the batter another good whisk adding 2 tbsp of cold water and fill a third of each section of the tin with batter and return quickly to the oven.
+Place a pea-sized piece of lard, dripping or a tsp. vegetable oil into your chosen Yorkshire pudding tin, or a 4 x 2-inch/5-centimeter hole tin or 12-hole muffin tin and heat in the oven until the fat is smoking.
+Give the batter another good whisk adding 2 tablespoons of cold water and fill a third of each section of the tin with batter and return quickly to the oven.

-Leave to cook until golden brown approx 20 minutes.
+Leave to cook until golden brown approximately 20 minutes.
 Repeat the last step again until all the batter is used up.

 Serve on hot plates drenched in delicious onion gravy.